-The Florida heat this time of year can be dangerous to your pup.
+Fall is fast approaching, however, the Florida heat this time of year can still be dangerous to your pup.
 Here are five tips to keep them cool and protect them from the heat while still enjoying activities together this summer!

 Best Times to Walk Your Pup

 Limit when and how long of a walk you take with your dog when the temperature is hot and humid.
 The best time to go for a walk is early morning or late in the evening.
 Before you head out for a walk, test the pavement with the back of your hand.
 If you can’t hold it there for five seconds, it’s too hot for your dog and their paws could burn.
 To avoid hot pavement, you can purchase booties to protect their paws.
 Don’t forget to bring water with you during your walk.
 We recommend Messy Mutts Travel Water Bottles.
 They’re ideal for walks, hikes and road trips.
-Just fold up the silicone bowl and press the quick release button to quench your dog’s thirst.
+Just fold up the silicone bowl and press the quick-release button to quench your dog’s thirst.
 The unused water drains back into the stainless-steel bottle and the bowl folds back over the bottle for easy portability.
-From now until 7/16/19, you’ll get $5 off all of our Messy Mutts Travel Water Bottles when you purchase one at our store.

 Never Leave Your Dog in The Car